hypnaceae/MiniTodo/README.md

 # MiniTodo

-MiniTodo is a very simple command line input to-do list.
+MiniTodo is a very simple command line input to-do list written in Python.

 On running the script, you can enter the following commands:

 - *help* or *h* to open user guide